jimschubert/NewTab-Redirect/README.md

 * Font Awesome by Dave Gandy - http://fontawesome.io: Code is MIT licensed, Fonts are SIL OFL 1.1.
 Details are available [here](http://fontawesome.io/license/)

-* The new tab icon was released by <em>tango!</em> into the public domain.
+* The new tab and document-new icons were released by <em>tango!</em> into the public domain.
 Details are available [here](http://en.wikipedia.org/wiki/File:Tab-new.svg)